 Land-grant institutions have a specific mission to share the fruits of research with the citizens of their state through extension, bringing vital, practical information to agricultural producers, small business owners, consumers, families, and young people.
 One major stakeholder in the work of land-grant institutions is the National Institute of Food and Agriculture (NIFA), a part of United States Department of Agriculture (USDA)’s Research, Education and Economics mission area.
 Because NIFA invests in and supports Cooperative Extension Service initiatives, they look to the institutions whose research and outreach they fund, such as land-grant universities, to report on their programs and impacts.
-We reached out to Purdue University’s Alee Gunderson, Associate Data Analyst at the Purdue College of Agriculture & Purdue Polytechnic, to hear about her experience collaborating with Digital Measures by Watermark to configure Purdue’s system to meet NIFA reporting challenges.
+We reached out to Purdue University’s Alee Gunderson, Associate Data Analyst at the Purdue College of Agriculture & Purdue Polytechnic, to hear about her experience collaborating with Faculty Success (formerly Digital Measures) by Watermark to configure Purdue’s system to meet NIFA reporting challenges.

 The Challenge: Complex Reporting Requirements

 The most pressing need at Purdue’s College of Agriculture, which includes the Cooperative Extension Service, and was to create central data collection and reporting to meet its federal reporting obligations.
 “One of the biggest challenges for our reporting is that three populations come into it: faculty, extension educators, and extension specialists, who fall somewhere between academic and extension educators,” Gunderson explained.
 “In addition, some of them are reporting on the academic calendar, and some on the federal calendar.
 We needed screens for different user needs, but also needed to bring data from those screens together into one number.”